An Analytically Tractable Marked Power Spectrum: Validation against mocks

 The left panel of Figure \ref{fig:dbdf} shows low-$k$ corrections from higher loops that we have fitted for in order to obtain the curves above.
 We see that the corrections ($\Delta b$ and $\Delta f$ described in Eqn.~\ref{lowk_correction}) match the level expected from a power series in the smoothed variances of the density field.

 The errorbars quoted in the Figures above are calculated for the volume of one simulation box ($8\,h^{-3}\mathrm{Gpc}^3$) assuming the disconnected piece of the covariance dominates.
 For large scales this should be a reasonable approximation, and the volume is roughly comparable to that probed by the current generation of large redshift surveys.
 While this is clearly not a complete treatment, this will serve our needs here which are primarily for visualization purposes.
+We have checked the variance against the scatter of 25 independent simulation boxes.
+While the scatter reveals a non-Gaussian distribution of $M(k)$, indicating a need for an improved covariance calculation in the future, we find acceptable agreement for our purposes.
 Similarly for visualization purposes, in the lower panels we have shown the error bars appropriate to one smoothing scale, taken to be $R=30\,h^{-1}$Mpc, even though we show curves for multiple $R$.
 In the sample variance limit the fractional error is independent of $R$, and we find our error estimates are only weakly dependent on $R$ for the relevant scales.
 Ref.~\cite{Cowell24} have looked at other contributions to the covariance using analytic and numerical approaches.
 They show that the first correction is of low-rank ($\propto P(\bm{k})P(\bm{k'})$) and thus unlikely to significantly impact constraints on parameters -- we believe that excluding this will not change our conclusions dramatically.